 It goes without saying that you must attend class regularly in order to participate.
 You are expected to attend every class meeting--both lectures and seminars.
 Beyond this minimal participation in the class (which will earn you only a minimal participation grade), you can gain participation points by regularly asking or answering questions, and by responding to readings, lectures, and films when given the opportunity.
 Each week, you should read the texts assigned before your seminar section meets and come to seminar prepared to discuss them.
-Furthermore, when questions arise as you are reading the assigned textbook chapters, you are encouraged to email them to me.
+Furthermore, when questions arise as you read the assigned textbook chapters, you are encouraged to communicate them to the instructors in class, during office hours, or by email.